F5Networks/f5-aws-cloudformation-v2/README.md

 ## Introduction

-Welcome to the GitHub repository for F5's Cloudformation v2.
+Welcome to the GitHub repository for F5's Cloudformation Templates v2.
 All of the templates in this repository have been developed by F5 Networks engineers.
 This repository contains one main directory: *examples*.

 - **examples**<br>
   These are our next-generation Cloud Solutions Templates 2.0 (CST2) which have been designed to provide an improved user experience via fewer templates, simplified full-stack deployments, enable customization via a new modular nested/linked architecture, and more.
 The example templates in this directory have been tested and verified to work as-is and are intended to provide reference deployments of F5 BIG-IP Virtual Editions.